Data handling with Pandas![link image 69](/icons/link.svg)

 17. Graphics![link image 129](/icons/link.svg)

-Pandas offers the possibility of representing the data of our DataFrame
+Pandas offers the possibility of representing the data in our DataFrame

-s in charts to obtain a better representation of them.
-To do this, it makes use of the matplotlib
+s in charts to obtain a better representation of it.
+For this, it uses the matplotlib

-library, which we will see in the next post.
+library, which we will cover in the next post.

 17.1.
 Basic Graph![link image 130](/icons/link.svg)

-To represent the data in a graph, the easiest way is to use the plot()
+To represent the data in a chart, the easiest way is to use the plot()

 method.